 To be seen is to feel discomfort, to expose yourself to the possibility of rejection just for being who you are.
 But denying yourself that opportunity invalidates your experience.
 It says that something that is a part of you doesn't exist, that the things you've done, that have been done to you, never happened.

-And if we are the stories we tell ourselves, we ought to tell the truth.
+But if we are the stories we tell ourselves, we ought to tell the truth.